The Annual Disaster Statistical Review 2012 has been published by the Centre for Research Into the Epidemiology of Disasters in Belgium.

 This UN body compiles all the disaster statistics across the world.
 It is an un-glamorous task.
 But an essential one.
 We thank them for their independent review of the number and impact of disasters on this world.
 We are sorry about last year’s cover – but there is no on line image of the new one!

 The Annual Disaster Statistical Review 2012 reports 357 natural triggered disasters as registered last year.
 This was less than the average annual disaster frequency observed from 2002 to 2011 (394).
 It also represented a decrease in associated human impacts of disasters in 2012, which were at their lowest level compared to previous years.

 A significant number killed – 50% by floods

-Economic damage is not an indicator that we use much.
-It depends a lot on the country affected.
-In developing countries, the economic numbers may be small, but the low number may be a big percentage of a developing country’s GDP.
-That could have a really big impact.
+Economic damage is not an indicator that we use.
+It depends on the country affected.
+In developing countries, the economic impact be small.
+But we think that’s because the economy is small.
+A low number may be a big percentage of a developing country’s GDP.
+And that could have a really big impact on the whole population.